Walisson-Vilela/Laboratory-02-Data-Science-Academy/README.md

-#Microsoft Power BI for Business Intelligence and Data Science
+# Microsoft Power BI for Business Intelligence and Data Science
 Lab 2
 Sales, Cost, Profit Margin and KPI Dashboard

-1- What was the total sales value considering each order shipping method?
-Use a waterfall chart.
+1- What was the total sales value considering each order shipping method?<'\n'>
 2- Which markets had the highest average shipping cost for products sold?
 3- The company aims (goal) to maintain an average of 350 for the sales value every month.
 Show an indicator (KPI – Key Performance Indicator) with the average sales value.
 Was the company below or above the target in April/2014?
 4- Consider that the profit is equivalent to: sales value - shipping cost.
 Which product category showed the highest average profit?